scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 For an overview of the process to create and disseminate path information, refer to {{I-D.dekater-scion-overview}}, section 1.2.2.

 ### Key properties in relationship to existing protocols
 On first sight, it might seem that the SCION control plane takes care of similar duties as BGP.
 While both focus on disseminating routing information, there are substantial differences in their mechanisms and properties offered.
-We describe the core properties provided by the SCION control plane, and its relationships with existing protocols.
+This section describes the core properties provided by the SCION control plane, and its relationships with existing protocols.

 - *Host addressing.*  SCION decouples routing from end-host addressing: inter-domain routing is based on ISD-AS tuples rather than on end-host addresses, making SCION agnostic to end-host addressing.
 This design decision  has two outcomes: First of all, SCION can reuse existing host addressing schemes, as IPv6,  IPv4, or others.
 Secondly, its control plane does not carry prefix information, avoiding known issues of using routing tables (i.e., scalability, the need for dedicated hardware).